Michelle Ashley: Zone 5 Partnership in Action

 Excelsior College’s corporate, association, and government partnerships give people the opportunity to complete their degrees through high-quality programs, affordable and discounted tuition and fees, flexible course schedules, and generous credit-transfer policies.
 The College’s partnership with Zone 5 Law Enforcement Training Academy in Schenectady, New York, ended up being the perfect opportunity for Michelle Ashley to pursue her higher education.

 She had previously learned that a lot of her credits from SUNY weren’t going to transfer to other schools, and she would have to essentially start all over again.
-When she looked deeper at Excelsior, she realized having been at Zone 5 gave her a leg-up in making her degree happen.
+When she looked deeper at Excelsior, she realized the Zone 5 partnership with Excelsior gave her a leg-up in making her degree happen.
 “I was so excited that some of my work I did at Zone 5 transferred as credits over to Excelsior because then that made getting a degree achievable,” says Ashley.
 When she found out she could complete her criminal justice degree in a year with Excelsior, it became a more tangible dream that Ashley could achieve and not, as she explains, take away from her family time.

 Excelsior’s online learning format was perfect for Ashley, who works full-time and the late shift.
 She admits it was tough to take two classes at once, though.
 “I strive on making the best grades… Taking two classes at once made it hard to soak in the information.
 But I pushed through, and was able to finish both classes,” she says.
 As a student, she had her Zone 5 training on her side and was able to refer to her experience for examples in the discussion topics.